 Each Music Beyond Borders concert will feature a performance of world music reflecting the diverse culture and population of the area.
 Brown bag a meal, stop by while walking your dog and experience a world music celebration while getting to know your neighbors.
 (In case of rain, concerts will be held indoors at the United Methodist Church.)

 "We hope that people will enjoy our wonderful free lunchtime outdoor concerts that celebrate the rich cultural diversity of the area," said Allison Larena, President and CEO of the Mayo Performing Arts Center.

-Tom Werder, Executive Director of the Arts Council of the Morris Area, adds, “It’s exciting to collaborate with the Mayo Center on this special series and to literally bring the world to the center of Morristown.”
+Tom Werder, Executive Director of Morris Arts, adds, "It's exciting to collaborate with the Mayo Center on this special series and to literally bring the world to the center of Morristown."

 (Rain site: United Methodist Church of Morristown)

 West African drumming and dance meet tap dancing